 - How many calls do they make in a day?

-- Number of emails and Inmails send
+- Number of emails and Inmails sent

 - Was follow-up done?
 Etc.

-- Time spend on prospecting
+- Time spent on prospecting

-The sales Activity metric of Salesforce helps you track these questions and make them transparent for the entire organization.
+The sales activity metric of Salesforce helps you track these questions and make them transparent for the entire organization.

 Outbound calls KPI shows the number of outbound calls and meetings done by sales reps in a week.
 You can use this metric to understand which week is more promising for your sales rep and team and how it correlates to your outbound strategy; outbound calls and outbound rate.